Cycas angulata: Cultivation

 It is occasionally grown as an ornamental plant; seeds are presently available for buyers.

-As Food
+As food

 The seed-like kernels of the cycad palm were eaten by aboriginal Australians because of the seed's high starch content.
 The seeds ripened during the dry season, when other foods consumed by native hunter-gatherers were scarce.
 A large grove represented a huge natural food source, and would be exploited by several native band groups.
 In its natural state the seed is highly toxic to mammals.
-The Australians recognized this danger, and responded by two methods.
+The Australians recognised this danger, and responded by two methods.
 They removed the toxins by leaching with water for three to five days and then baking the starch; or they allowed the kernels to ferment before cooking and eating them.
 Note that the kernels contain carcinogens, and are not recommended for human consumption, even prepared through traditional methods.